lucia2007/towers-of-hanoi/README.md

 When the user chooses the Play again option, the game is reset to the intial settings and the user can newly choose the level of difficulty.

-When the user chooses to quite, a good bye message is displayed.
+When the user chooses to quit, a good bye message is displayed.

 ![Good-bye message](readme-images/good_bye.png)

 [Back to top](#contents)
 ### Future Features
 - I would like to improve the visualization of the disk being moved for the user to clearly see the moved disk.
-This is mainly because of a confusing situation when the user is trying to move a disk which is bigger than top disks on the other stacks and thus has to return the disk to its original position.
+This is mainly because of a confusing situation when the user is trying to move a disk which is bigger than top disks on all the other stacks and thus has to return the disk to its original position.

 - In the future, I could also implement the user name usage and score tracking functionality.